nodejs/node/doc/api/crypto.markdown

 crypto module.
 See [NIST SP 800-131A] for details.

 - MD5 and SHA-1 are no longer acceptable where collision resistance is required such as digital signatures.
-- The key size of RSA, DSA and DH is recommended to use more than 2048 bits and that of the curve of ECDSA and ECDH is more than 224 bits to be safe to use for several years.
+- The key used with RSA, DSA and DH algorithms is recommended to have at least 2048 bits and that of the curve of ECDSA and ECDH at least 224 bits, to be safe to use for several years.
-- The DH groups of `modp1`, `modp2` and `modp5` have a small key size less than 2048 bits so they are not recommended.
+- The DH groups of `modp1`, `modp2` and `modp5` have a key size
+  smaller than 2048 bits and are not recommended.

 [createCipher()]: #crypto_crypto_createcipher_algorithm_password
 [createCipheriv()]: #crypto_crypto_createcipheriv_algorithm_key_iv